TrackerLounge/Home/README.md

 Convert pictures of a track or foot print into a digital model of the track for further forensic analysis.
 This can also aid in examining pressure releases.
 Such a digital model can server as a useful teaching aid.

 [Tracking and Edge Detection](https://github.com/TrackerLounge/TrackingAndEdgeDetection) Computer vision relies on edge detection and object segmentation to make sense of the world.
 Edge detection on footprints or tracks is very difficult.
 On this page we will explore/experiment/evaluate some image processing pipelines to find the edge of a track for image segmentation purposes.
+We will try direct edge detection, thresholding and edge detection, edge detection by segmentation, and edge detection by FFT (Fast Fourier Transform), among others.

 [Experiments with Image Processing, Computer Vision, and Machine Learning and Tracking](https://github.com/TrackerLounge/TrackingAndComputerVision)
 Experiment with Machine Learning to identify a footprint as 'right' or 'left'.